Academic Regulations 17–19 describe the OSU grading system. Grades, their associated point values, and the alternative grading system are explained.

 Q: What happens if a student’s academic progress in a given term is interrupted by an emergency situation (serious illness, accident, or death of a family member)?
 Can the student request incompletes for all his/her courses?

 A: Yes.
 After revising Academic Regulation 17, the Faculty Senate also approved a revision to Academic Regulation 13c that allows the student to withdraw within the last four weeks of the term with incompletes in all subjects.
 The student (or family member), however, must submit evidence of the emergency situation to the Registrar for consideration.
-The Office of the Registrar is then charged with contacting each instructor and recording the individual “I/Alternate Grade” for each course the student is still enrolled for that term.
+The Office of the Registrar is then charged with contacting each instructor for each course the student is still enrolled for that term.
+If the instructor decides that the incomplete is appropriate, the I/alternate grade will be recorded for the course; if the incomplete is not appropriate, a W will be recorded for the course.

 Q: Can a student petition for an extension to resolve the incomplete in excess of the one year?